Total TimePrep/Total Time: 20 min.

 - 2 teaspoons sugar

 - 1-1/4 teaspoons baking powder

 - 1 tablespoon canola oil

-- In a small bowl, combine the first six ingredients.
-In another bowl, combine the milk, yogurt and oil.
-Stir into dry ingredients just until moistened.
+- In a small bowl, mix the first six ingredients.
+In another bowl, whisk milk, yogurt and oil until blended.
+Add to flour mixture; stir just until moistened.